vladislav957/bitcon/README.md

 python main.py or main.py

 Example of usage: After running the program, you can start mining or create transactions.
 Example code for adding a block:

+from b_hydra import Blockchain

+blockchain = Blockchain()
+blockchain.add_block(data="Пример транзакции")
+print(blockchain.chain)

+Future plans: Adding a command line interface for the management system.
+Implementation of the automatic complexity adjustment function.
+Improving performance through multi-precision.
+Integration with other payment services.

+Contacts: If you have any questions or suggestions, please contact me via GitHub Issues or write to: Kovtunvladislav96@gmail.com killnetvladislav@outlook.com